Robert W. Service: Later life

 Service left Dawson City for good in 1912.
 From 1912 to 1913 he was a correspondent for the Toronto Star during the Balkan Wars.

 In 1913, Service moved to Paris, remaining there for the next 15 years.
 He settled in the Latin Quarter, posing as a painter.
 In June 1913, he married Parisienne Germaine Bourgoin, daughter of a distillery owner, and they purchased a summer home at Lancieux, Côtes-d'Armor, in the Brittany region of France.
-Thirteen years younger than her husband, Germaine Service survived him by 31 years, dying aged 102 on December 26, 1989 in Monte Carlo, Monaco.
+They had twin girls, born in January 1917, but one died of scarlet fever in February 1918.
+Thirteen years younger than her husband, Germaine Service survived him by 31 years, dying aged 102 on 26 December 1989 in Monte Carlo, Monaco.

 Service was 40 when World War I broke out; he attempted to enlist, but was turned down "due to varicose veins."
-He briefly covered the war for the Toronto Star (from December 11, 1915, through January 29, 1916), but "was arrested and nearly executed in an outbreak of spy hysteria in Dunkirk."
+He briefly covered the war for the Toronto Star (from 11 December 1915, through 29 January 1916), but "was arrested and nearly executed in an outbreak of spy hysteria in Dunkirk."
 He then "worked as a stretcher bearer and ambulance driver with the Ambulance Corps of the American Red Cross, until his health broke."
 Convalescing in Paris, he wrote a new book of mainly war poetry, Rhymes of a Red Cross Man, in 1916.
 The book was dedicated to the memory of Service's "brother, Lieutenant Albert Service, Canadian Infantry, Killed in Action, France, August 1916."
 Robert Service received three medals for his war service: 1914–15 Star, British War Medal and the Victory Medal.

 With the end of the war, Service "settled down to being a rich man in Paris....
 During the day he would promenade in the best suits, with a monocle.
 At night he went out in old clothes with the company of his doorman, a retired policeman, to visit the lowest dives of the city".
 During his time in Paris he was reputedly the wealthiest author living in the city, yet was known to dress as a working man and walk the streets, blending in and observing everything around him.
 Those experiences would be used in his next book of poetry, Ballads of a Bohemian (1921): "The poems are given in the persona of an American poet in Paris who serves as an ambulance driver and an infantryman in the war.
 The verses are separated by diary entries over a period of four years."